jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > 8. Moving a King Checker
 > 9. Ending a Game
 > 10. Resignation
-> 11. Spectate an Ongoing Game
-> 12. Saving a Replay
-> 13. Reviewing a Replay
 > 14. Player Sign-in
 > 15. Start a Game